huggingface/transformers/docs/source/model_doc/visual_bert.rst

 appropriately for the textual and visual parts.

 The :class:`~transformers.BertTokenizer` is used to encode the text.
 A custom detector/feature extractor must be used to get the visual embeddings.
+For an example on how to generate visual embeddings, see the `colab notebook
-The following example shows how to get the last hidden state using :class:`~transformers.VisualBertModel`:
+<https://colab.research.google.com/drive/1bLGxKdldwqnMVA5x4neY7-l_8fKGWQYI?usp=sharing>`__.
+The following example shows
+how to get the last hidden state using :class:`~transformers.VisualBertModel`:

 .. code-block::